Wriddhirupd/I---Health-Monitoring-System/README.md

 5. viewing the data in chat format using ThingView App.
 6. Automatic push EMail facility as prescription format.
 7. Fast and efficient digitised method for automation.
+8. Create a patient appointment system using Queue data structure.